 The Snowman Creation

 Such a fun little story about a child making a snowman.
 The first scene - child excitedly rolls a snowball up a hill.
 Scene two - snowman is starting to take shape.
 Scene three - child is getting tire and slowly pushes the third snowball.
 Fourth scene - snowman is complete, but child is tuckered out!

 The upper back of the chair depicts life in a rural community in the 1800's.
 The seat, is a braided rug and, a valued pet.
 The rungs - chickens and a special quote, "My life is rich, my blessings many."

 Winters can be long, drab, and cold.
 Folk art can brighten up any corner!

 Folk Art has been around for centuries, it is colourful, quaint and it tells an interesting story.
 Folk Art Painting can be done on canvas, wood, ceramic, glass or pretty much any surface with the correct paint.

 Famous Folk Art Artists

 Edward Hick's era was 1780.
 His inspiration came from the Bible, and the stories he told were about a 'Peaceable Kingdom.
 Grandma Moses was born in 1860.
 Her folk art painting depicted nostalgic glimpses of daily life in rural New York and Virginia.

 Maude Lewis was born in 1903.
 She loved to paint everything, even the inside of her home was painted with flowers, animals and designs.
 Her paintings on canvas told stories about everyday life in her little community in Nova Scotia.
 Her unique home was restored by the Nova Scotia Art Gallery and is on permanent display in the Gallery in Halifax.

-So far I have painted stories on trays, old stools, a giraffe, chairs, walls and boxes.
+So far I have painted stories on trays, chairs, old stools, a giraffe, chairs, walls and boxes.
 My folk art tells stories about family and history.
 Being surrounded by colourful folk art with special messages of young and old brings me daily joy!